hugoandradedev/parque-ecologico/README.md

 My responsibilities included:

+• Sprint planning and workflow management
-• Task organization and workflow coordination
+• Task organization and prioritization
-• Communication between teams
+• Team coordination and cross-functional communication
-• Development monitoring and alignment
+• Monitoring project progress and delivery alignment
+• Supporting agile development processes
+• Assisting in decision-making and problem-solving
-• Project planning and execution support
+• Project planning, execution, and operational support
-• Technical and operational assistance during development
+• Technical and organizational assistance throughout development
+• Managing collaboration between technical and non-technical teams

 In the final stages of the project, I also contributed directly to the technical side of the platform by: